z6m8n7ljw/spleeter-mnn/README.md

 ## Note

 * I only tested with 2stems model, not sure if it works for other models.
 * There might be some bugs, the quality of output isn't as good as origin.
-See `python/output` fore some results.
+See `python/output` for some results.
 If you find the reason, please send me a merge request.
 Thanks.

 ## Acknowledge
 * [Spleeter](https://github.com/deezer/spleeter)